top of page

 Overview

 She earned her PhD at the University of Munich with her work on literary space in the work of Dorothy M. Richardson’s novel Pilgrimage, as well as her habilitation on representations of femininity and death, Over Her Dead Body.
-A specialist in the 19th and 20th century literature, she has also written articles and books in the area of gender studies, psychoanalysis, film, cultural theory and visual culture.
+She has written articles and books in the area of literature, philosophy and political theory, gender studies, psychoanalysis, film, cultural theory and visual culture.
+She works as a curator and writes for exhibition catalogs.
+More recently she has also published a cookbook and a novel.

 Access Prof. Bronfen's profile on LinkedIn or get in touch with Prof. Bronfen here.

-Access an overview of her edited volumes and monographs as well as a selection of her publications
+Access an overview of her edited volumes and monographs, a complete list of her publications, as well as links to a selection of her publications.

 In the Media